hmcts/cnp-module-webapp/README.md

 In the example above, you can set the variables using terraform variables, so you can set these values in a .tfvars file, or pass them in from a Jenkins file.

-For a complete example of provisioning NodeJs, Java or Springboot application infrastructure, please refer to the repo moj-probate-infrastructure.

 Creating a web app to host your application will create a Resource Group containing a Web App and Deployment Slot.

 Each of the aforementioned resources will be named the same, using the convention product-env, so if I provide the values for product as "probate", and env